 Tinnitus is commonly described as a ringing, buzzing, whooshing, or hissing sensation in your ears, but an external noise doesn’t cause the sound.
 More than 50 million Americans experience tinnitus for several different reasons.
-To determine the most appropriate treatment for tinnitus, it’s important to understand its symptoms and causes.

 Symptoms of tinnitus